skornweiss/covid_protocols_rtd/docs/index.rst

              amiodarone.
 There is no known increased concern for amiodarone lung toxicity

-          b.
-If unstable, synchronized DCCV with 200 Joules biphasic
+       2. If unstable, synchronized DCCV with 200 Joules biphasic

    ii.
 Ventricular tachycardia (VT)